A man holds a coffee cup while he browses on his laptop computer.

 Have you seen both of your scores and questioned, “Why is my VantageScore® different than my FICO® Score?”
 It’s because there are differences in how each company weighs categories and information within their own scoring models.
 This can result in slightly different scores.
 So, if you have a FICO® Score of 600, it doesn’t mean you’ll have a 600 VantageScore® too.

 For instance, the two models differ based on how they score the length of credit history.
-Before you can have FICO® Score, you must have one or more credit accounts open for six months, according to information from their website.
-FICO® Scores also require these accounts to have a six-month reporting period to the three national credit bureaus.
-A VantageScore® only requires one or more credit accounts to be open, according to Experian®.
+A VantageScore® only requires one or more credit accounts to be open.
+But before you can have a FICO® Score, you must have one or more credit accounts open for six months, according to information from their website.
+FICO® Scores also require these accounts to have a six-month reporting period to at least one of the three national credit bureaus.

 This means those who are new to credit may not have a credit score with FICO® and are more likely to have one with VantageScore®.

-Why credit scores from the three credit bureaus may differ
+Why credit reports from the three credit bureaus may differ

-You may have a different credit score at each credit reporting agency.
-Lenders don’t always share the same consumer information with every credit bureau.
+A credit report is a summary of your credit history.
+You may have a different information at each credit reporting agency.
+This is because lenders don’t always share the same consumer information with every credit bureau.
 They might also provide this information at different times.
 This means you can get two different credit scores if you request your credit report from two bureaus at the same time.

 How the factors used to calculate credit scores differ

-The categories that make up a FICO® Score and a VantageScore® are also different, as well as how credit information is evaluated within each.
+The categories that make up a FICO® Score and a VantageScore® are different, as well as how each evaluates the credit information.

 The five categories that contribute to a FICO® Score (according to FICO) include: